Hyardaowyn/softwareconviction/content/posts/costslashing-rds.md

 This service should be considered if you want to have a relational database without wanting to deal with maintenance, durability, disaster recovery and high availability.

 ## Real life use case RDS Instance
-To make things more concrete a real life use case is considered.
-A MySQL RDS instance.
+A MySQL RDS instance in a production environment is used as an example of what savings can be applied.
 The instance is used 6 days a week and experiences its highest load during extended business hours.
 ![MySQL RDS CPU Utilization](/MySQL_RDS_Instance_Typical_Daily_CPUUtilization.png) Housekeeping is performed every night which explains the small peak around 1:00AM.

 # Cost Savings
 Using AWS RDS can become costly rather quickly.
 Some options in the RDS configuration should be a deliberate choice tailored to the context in which the instance operates.
-An oversight during setup or a failure to reevaluate a configuration can increase your RDS bill by multiple factors of 2.
+An oversight during setup or a failure to reevaluate a configuration can make your AWS cost exponentially higher than it should be.

 ## AWS RDS
 The best way to reduce AWS RDS costs is by not using AWS RDS at all!
 EC2 is perfectly suited to host a relational database and will cost you approximately 50% less.
-If you do not care much about high availability, disaster recovery, security or performance then this is definitely the way to go.
+If you do not care about high availability, disaster recovery, security or performance then this is definitely the way to go.
 Most businesses however do care, so I would not consider this a viable option anymore in 2022 except for maybe on a hobby project.

 ## Database instance class, type and size
 When starting with AWS RDS consider which instance class you want to use.
-Consider the burstable performance class (the t instances), when you have a non-constant workload over 24 hours.
-For example when the database is almost exclusively used during the day.
+Consider the burstable performance class (the t-instance types), when you have a non-constant workload over 24 hours, such as when the database is almost exclusively used during the day.
-Consider the memory optimized class (R,x and z instances) when you have a read heavy database workload.
+Consider the memory optimized class (R,x and z instance types) when you have a read heavy database workload.
 Consider the general purpose class for other workloads.

-## Database instance class type
+## Database instance type
-Choosing the right database instance class type and size is paramount in reducing AWS RDS costs.
+Choosing the right database instance type and size is paramount in reducing AWS RDS costs.
-If you are not quite sure how much Memory or CPU the instance will need it is best to over-provision a little and start with a rather large instance class type.
+If you are not quite sure how much Memory or CPU the instance will need, it is best to over-provision a little at the start with a rather large instance type.
-Once a utilization baseline has been established, you can consider scaling down the instance class type vertically.
+Once a utilization baseline has been established, you can consider scaling down the instance type vertically.

+### Scaling down instance type
-To scale down the instance class type confidently, check both CPU and Freeable memory metrics.
+To scale down the instance type confidently, check both CPU and Freeable memory metrics.
-Scale down when the maximum of the CPU Utilization metric is below 50% for more than 99.9% of the time and when the currently used memory (instance class type memory minus freeable memory) is less than 95% of the memory of the targeted scaled down database instance class type.
+Scale down when the maximum of the CPU Utilization metric is below 50% for more than 99.9% of the time and when the currently used memory (instance type memory minus freeable memory) is less than 95% of the memory of the targeted scaled down database instance type.

 The Freeable Memory metric is not always accurate, consider using enhanced monitoring's Free Memory metric when The Freeable Memory drops below 15% of the configured memory of the RDS instance or when the Swap Usage metric increases regularly.

-Reducing the VCPus by a factor of 2, roughly increases the CPUUtilization percentage by a factor of 2.
+Reducing the VCPUs by a factor of 2, roughly increases the CPUUtilization percentage by a factor of 2.
 This heuristic can help you estimate how much you can downscale your database instance and when you would cross the 60% CPU Utilization limit more than a couple of minutes a day.

-Changing the instance class will always lead to some downtime so schedule it properly.
+Remember that Changing the instance type or size will lead to some downtime, so schedule it properly.

 ### Real life use case

-Initially a general purpose instance (`db.m6g`) of size `2xlarge` was chosen for the relational database.
+Initially a general purpose instance (`db.m6g`) of size `2xlarge` was chosen as relational database.
 Since the database is primarily used during extended business hours, the instance class burstable performance (`db.t4g`) seems the most appropriate choice.

 #### Analyzing the metrics
 ##### CPU Utilization analysis
-A db.m6g.2xlarge instance has 8 VCPUs.
+A `db.m6g.2xlarge` instance has 8 VCPUs.
 As you can see on the graph, on the 21st of March, the maximum of the CPU Utilization within a 5-minute period, crosses 30% more than a couple of times.

 As mentioned before, reducing the VCPUs by a factor of 2, roughly increases the CPUUtilization percentage by a factor of 2.

-Scaling down vertically to 4 VCPUs is the limit since the maximum of CPU Utilization will cross the 50% barrier more than a couple of minutes a day. db.t4g.xlarge has 4 VCPUs, so do not go smaller than `db.t4g.xlarge`.
+Scaling down vertically to 4 VCPUs is the limit since the maximum of CPU Utilization will cross the 50% barrier more than a couple of minutes a day.
+`db.t4g.xlarge` has 4 VCPUs, so do not use a smaller instance type than `db.t4g.xlarge`.

 ![MySQL RDS CPU Utilization](/MySQL_RDS_Instance_CPUUtilization_Before.png)
 ##### Freeable Memory analysis
 A `db.m6g.2xlarge` instance has `32GB` of memory.
 As you can see on the graph, on the 21st of March there is `25GB` of `Freeable Memory` so approximately `7GB` is used.
-Therefor it is possible to estimate that `8GB` of RAM is sufficient.
+Therefore it is possible to estimate that `8GB` of RAM is sufficient.
 `db.t4g.large` has 8GB of RAM, so do not go smaller than `db.t4g.large`.
 ![MySQL RDS CPU Utilization](/MySQL_RDS_Instance_FreeableMemory_Before.png)